Singular value distribution of dense random matrices with block Markovian dependence: Related literature

 \subsection{Random transition matrices}

 There has been recent interest in the spectral properties of random walks in a random environment.
 The setting of \cite{bordenave2012circular} is to first sample a random $n\times n$ matrix $M$ of independent and identically distributed nonnegative real random variables of finite variance, and to then construct the random transition matrix $P := D^{-1} M$ with $D$ the diagonal matrix containing the row sums of $M$.
-It is shown that the singular values and eigenvalues of $\sqrt{n}P$ follow the appropriate universal laws.
+The results then concern limiting laws for the singular value distribution and eigenvalue distribution of $\sqrt{n}P$.
 Different models for random transition matrices have been considered in \cite{zyczkowski2003random, bordenave2008spectrum,horvat2009ensemble,chafai2009aspects,chafai2010dirichlet,bordenave2011spectrum, kuhn2015random,chi2016random,bordenave2017spectrum,innocentini2018time,oliveira2019random,mosam2021breakdown}.

-Our study of $\widehat{P}_X$ differs from the study of $P$ in the source of randomness: the randomness in $\widehat{P}_X$ is due to the observation noise in the sampled Markov chain in a deterministic environment whereas the randomness in $P$ is due to a perfect observation of a random environment.
+Our study of $\hat{P}_X$ differs from the study of $P$ in the source of randomness: the randomness in $\hat{P}_X$ is due to the observation noise in the sampled Markov chain in a deterministic environment whereas the randomness in $P$ is due to a perfect observation of a random environment.
 Our situation involves the additional subtlety that one has to deal with the dependence intrinsic to the sampling noise of a Markov chain.
-It must however be mentioned that many of the aforementioned results also concern the distribution of eigenvalues, while we study singular values.
+It should however be mentioned that many of the aforementioned results also concern the distribution of eigenvalues, while we study singular values.